galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_12/index.md

 We are pleased to announce that the keynote speakers for GAMe 2017 will be James Taylor and Björn Grüning.
 These two probably don't need introductions in a Galaxy newsletter, but here are some brief ones anyway:

-**Dr [James Taylor](http://taylorlab.org/)** is the Ralph S. O’Connor Associate Professor of Biology and associate professor of computer science at [Johns Hopkins University](http://jhu.edu/).
-He is a Galaxy Project PI, and one of the original developers of the Galaxy platform for data analysis, and his group works on extending the Galaxy platform, and understanding genomic and epigenomic regulation of gene transcription through integrated analysis of functional genomic data.
+**[Dr James Taylor](http://taylorlab.org/)** is the Ralph S. O’Connor Associate Professor of Biology and associate professor of computer science at [Johns Hopkins University](http://jhu.edu/).
+He is a Galaxy Project PI, and one of the original developers of the Galaxy platform for data analysis.
+His group works on extending the Galaxy platform, and understanding genomic and epigenomic regulation of gene transcription through integrated analysis of functional genomic data.

 **[Dr Björn Grüning](BjoernGruening)** is with the [Bioinformatics Group](http://www.bioinf.uni-freiburg.de/team.html) at [Albert-Ludwigs-Universität Freiburg](http://www.uni-freiburg.de/), in Freiburg Germany, where he heads the [Freiburg Galaxy Project](http://www.bioinf.uni-freiburg.de/Galaxy/index.html).
-His [publication list](http://orcid.org/0000-0002-3079-6586) includes several that feature Galaxy prominently,  including the recent “Enhancing pre-defined workflows with *ad hoc* analytics using Galaxy, Docker and Jupyter” ([Grüning, et al, 2016](http://biorxiv.org/content/early/2016/09/22/075457).
+His [publication list](http://orcid.org/0000-0002-3079-6586) includes several papers that feature Galaxy prominently,  including the recent “Enhancing pre-defined workflows with *ad hoc* analytics using Galaxy, Docker and Jupyter” ([Grüning, et al, 2016](http://biorxiv.org/content/early/2016/09/22/075457).
 He is a prominent contributor to, and is a driving force in, the Galaxy community.
 In the past year alone, he helped organize the Bioconda Contribution Fest, Swiss-German Galaxy Days, the Galaxy Training Materials Contribution Fest, the Galaxy DevOps Workshop, and the Conda Dependencies Codefest, and presented and taught at [GCC2016](https://gcc16.sched.org/?s=bj%C3%B6rn).
 His research interests include data visualisation, computational chemistry, and drug discovery.

 ### ORAL Presentation Abstracts Deadline Extended to 14 December

 Accepted talks will be presented during the 2-day conference, 4-5 February.
 Talks are 15-20 minutes long and the meeting is single track.

-**[Oral presentation abstract submission](https://www.embl-abr.org.au/game2017/submit-your-talkposter/) has been extended to 14 December 2016.**  Abstracts are limited to 250 words or less.
+**[Oral presentation abstract submission](https://www.embl-abr.org.au/game2017/submit-your-talkposter/) has been extended to 14 December 2016.**  Abstracts are limited to 250 words.

 ### Early Registration ends 31 December